telerik/winforms-docs/gridview/editors/how-to/allow-end-users-to-add-items-to-dropdownlisteditor.md

 ---
 title: Allow end-users to add items to DropDownListEditor
-page_title: Allow end-users to add items to DropDownListEditor | UI for WinForms Documentation
+page_title: Allow end-users to add items to DropDownListEditor | RadGridView
 description: Allow end-users to add items to DropDownListEditor
 slug: winforms/gridview/editors/how-to/allow-end-users-to-add-items-to-dropdownlisteditor
 tags: allow,end-users,to,add,items,to,dropdownlisteditor